 A dental crown is a restoration that covers or caps a tooth, restoring it to its normal size and shape while strengthening and improving its appearance.
-Crowns are necessary when the tooth is broken down to the point where a filling will not be effective.
-Schedule a consultation with Dr. Bankhardt today in our Simi Valley office!
+Dental crowns are necessary when the tooth is broken down to the point where a filling will not be effective.
+If you believe you may need a dental crown, please call today to schedule a consultation with Dr. Bankhardt in our Simi Valley office.

 - Holding a cracked tooth together to prevent further damage